aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 #### EKS Cluster setup

-This performs the deployment of the EKS cluster and the Nodegroups for Windows and Linux.
+This performs the deployment of the EKS cluster and the nodegroups for Windows and Linux.

-Make sure to execute the terraform script from inside the Bastion Host as otherwise Terraform will not be able to connect to the EKS cluster as the private endpoint will only be accessible from within the private VPC itself or a peered VPC.
+Make sure to execute the Terraform script from inside the bastion host as otherwise Terraform will not be able to connect to the EKS cluster as the private endpoint will only be accessible from within the private VPC itself or a peered VPC.

 1. SSH into the Linux node.